top of page

 Additional Information:

-Location: All lessons are held at the Congregational Church of Manhasset (1845 North Boulevard, Manhasset, LI).
+All lessons are held at the Congregational Church of Manhasset (1845 North Boulevard, Manhasset, LI).
 SOTI does not offer at-home lessons.

-Private Lesson and Group Class Times: Lessons are offered between 2:00pm–9:00pm, Monday through Thursday.
+Lessons are offered between 2:00pm–9:00pm, Monday through Thursday.

-Observing Lessons: We strongly recommend observing a private and/or group lesson prior to enrolling at Suzuki on the Island in order for your family to learn about the lesson process, to meet the teacher(s), and to see/hear the instrument you are considering learning.
+We strongly recommend observing a private and/or group lesson prior to enrolling at Suzuki on the Island in order for your family to learn about the lesson process, to meet the teacher(s), and to see/hear the instrument you are considering learning.
 If you would like to observe more than one instrument, you are welcome to do so.
 This often helps both the parent and child decide which instrument is best!

-Sample Lessons: We strongly suggest prospective students to take a trial lesson to experience a hands-on lesson with the instrument, meet the teacher, and become familiar with the program.
+We strongly suggest prospective students to take a trial lesson to experience a hands-on lesson with the instrument, meet the teacher, and become familiar with the program.

+Interested in signing up?
 For more information on enrollment, please contact us here, and someone on our administrative team will reach out in 1-2 business days.

 Suzuki on the Island is an educational program owned and operated by Suzuki on the Island LLC, a limited liability company formed under the laws of the State of New York.